GitHub-TC/EmpyrionScripting/README.md

 # Empyrion Scripting
 ## Installation
-1. Download the ZIP file from https://github.com/GitHub-TC/EmpyrionScripting/releases
+1. Download the EmpyrionScripting.zip file from the current https://github.com/GitHub-TC/EmpyrionScripting/releases
 1. unzip the file in the Content\\Mods directory

-NOTE: This is an EARLY A10 mod with the new ModAPI !!! both are heavily WorkInProgress !!!

 #### Installation for SinglePlayer
-1. Download the ZIP file from https://github.com/GitHub-TC/EmpyrionScripting/releases
+1. Download the EmpyrionScripting.zip file from the current https://github.com/GitHub-TC/EmpyrionScripting/releases
 1. UnZip the file in the directory Content\\Mods directory
 1. The game MUST then be started without EAC so the mods are loaded